Cultural technology: Etymology

-Despite Lee's claim that he coined the term "cultural technology," South Korean computer scientist Kwangyun Wohn said he coined the term "culture technology" in 1994.
+Despite Lee's claim that he coined the term "cultural technology," earlier examples of its use as a term can be traced back to Australian social worker Michael White as early as 1991 and perhaps even further back to French philosopher Michel Foucault (1977).
+South Korean computer scientist Kwangyun Wohn said he coined the term "culture technology" in 1994.
 Cultural technology has also been one of six technology initiatives of the South Korean government since 2001.
 In regards to cultural technology, the Korean Wave is considered one of the most successful outcomes of government support of exporting Korean entertainment products.